purpleloop/game-engine/README.md

 The project is in progress since years and still very experimental.
 It comes from the merge of several games I have developed during the years.

 It is not directly usable for the moment but I'm working on that point ...

+It comes at is is, without any warranty or responsibility of any kind.

 I hope it can be nevertheless useful to anyone.